DBHub (Universal Database Gateway) MCP server

 Claude Desktop Configuration

-Claude Desktop supports the stdio transport.
-Create a configuration file:
+Claude Desktop only supports stdio transport:

 // claude_desktop_config.json